pingcap/docs-dm/en/feature-overview.md

 ## Binlog event filter

 Binlog event filter is a more fine-grained filtering rule than the block and allow lists filtering rule.
-You can use statements like `INSERT` or `TRUNCATE TABLE` to specify the binlog events of `schema/table` that you need to replicate or filter out.
+You can use statements like `INSERT` or `TRUNCATE TABLE` to specify the binlog events of `schema/table` that you need to migrate or filter out.

 > **Note:**
 >